 The security confronted me in a very friendly way at midnight and asked to see my ID and boarding pass.
 After that they let me know I was being locked in and that exiting the emergency doors would set off alarms.
 After that they said good night. – a traveller

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at San Antonio International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at San Antonio International Airport.

 What to Expect

 After security checkpoints close for the night, all passengers are restricted to the landside areas, and must re-clear security the next day when the checkpoints open.
 Comfortable, armrest-free seating is scarce on the landside, though there are reportedly a few comfortable, armrest-free couches at the far end of baggage claim.
 Barring this, plan on sleeping on the floor if you intend to spend the night, so make sure you bring a travel mat and/or sleeping bag.
 Also bring earplugs/noise-cancelling headphones, as the public address system is cited as being especially annoying.
 For uninterrupted sleep, there are hotels near the airport.
-See Airport Hotels in the airport guide below.
+See the Airport Hotels section below for locations or read some traveller airport reviews for more tips.

 Pay-per-use, Single Visit Passes & Lounge Memberships